03 Oct How can hormones in your cycle impact anxiety?

 UPDATED October 3, 2022 (originally published July 31, 2017)—Ever experience nervousness, panic or dread that’s out of proportion for the situation or that hits you out of the blue for no reason—and you don’t know why?

-The problem may be at least partly due to where you are in your monthly cycle.
+The problem may be at least partly due to where you are in your menstrual cycle.

-Research shows that hormones can impact areas of the brain associated with anxiety, making you more likely to experiencing excessive worry on certain days of your cycle.
+Research shows that hormones can impact areas of the brain associated with anxiety, making you more likely to experience excessive worry on certain days of your monthly cycle.